RobertARandolph/AdmiralBumbleBee.com/Health.md

 * Eliminating [Capsaicin](https://en.wikipedia.org/wiki/Capsaicin) - The tiniest amount of capsaicin triggers [Burning Mouth Syndrome](https://en.wikipedia.org/wiki/Burning_mouth_syndrome) for me.
 Remember, BMS isn't just "oh, the spicy is lasting a long time".
 It's a dry, tingling feeling across the _whole_ mouth.
 * [Ketogenic Diet](https://en.wikipedia.org/wiki/Ketogenic_diet) - There was a noted general reduction in symptoms while on a ketogenic diet.
   * Maintaining a ketogenic diet has been difficult as I'm extremely allergic to dairy products (anything with [casein](https://en.wikipedia.org/wiki/Casein)), and I'm mildly allergic to pork and chicken.
 Attempting a vegan ketogenic diet was untenable.
+* Sodium Increase - I am on a _very high_ sodium diet, and it has helped normalize my blood pressure where pharmaceutical treatments have been less successful.
 * Meal size reduction - Eating meals <400kcal 8-10 times a day reduced all gastro symptoms (for a short time) and appeared to reduce the severity of pain.
 I was unable to continue that as the medications I take appear to cause stomach discomfort after a few days if not eaten with a moderate amount of food.
   * My caloric maintenance is 3,200-3,600.
+* French fries - Hey, don't laugh.
+I don't know why, but _heavily_ salted french fries reduce these symptoms for 30-90 minutes after.
+No other food seems to do it.
+I didn't even like french fries that much until I discovered this.
+*

 **NOT YET SUCCESSFUL**